hssmalo/steampunkfantasy/rules.md

 7x9 hexes.

 The battlefield is diveded into three parts: \
-NoMansLand: 4 middle hex rows\
+NoMansLand: 2.5 and 3 middle hex rows\
-Side 1: 3 hexes closest to side 1 of the board.\
+Side 1: 2,5 and 3 hexes closest to side 1 of the board.\
-Side 2: 3 hexes closest to side 2 of the board.\
+Side 2: 2,5 and 3 hexes closest to side 2 of the board.\

 NoMansLand cannot contain any blocking or advanced terrain.
-Each side may design it's own terretory as you wish, but with a maximum of 5 advanced hexes.
+Each side may design it's own terretory as you wish.

 # Setup

-Setup units according to this order:

-- Setup All HUGE units.

-- Setup ANY scout (any unit with scout in unit type) you wish to deploy

-- Setup all units (except hidden and remaining scouts) within line of sigtht of an enemy scout

-- Setup all other units (except hidden and remaining scouts) not in line of sight of an enemy scout.

-- Setup all remaining scouts.

-- Setup one hidden token for each hidden unit not already deployed.
-You do not have to tell what is behind each hidden token, but you must keep track for your self to know which is which.

-Roll a die for each step.
-However wins has an setup advantage, and starts seting up second.
-The one with disadvantage set up one unit first, then players alternate setting up two units until the step is finished.
-One step must be finished for both sides before advancing to next step.
-Thus if a player runs out of units within one step, the other sets up all units in that steps before preciding with next step.
+Blind Setup:
+Place a GM Screen (or something) between each side.
+Set up your units without know how the other side has set up.
+Set up simultainiusly.
+Place units in the hexes 2.5 and 3 hexes from the edge of your side.
+Remeber to give them the appropriate speed as you see fit.

 # Victory Condition